vskarleas/ROB3-S5-Battleship-in-C-Miniproject/README.md

 * V5.0 All the UI has been completed.
 Introduction to different game modes was included on this version.
 Needs to be done: create the saving functionality (check to be done section) and comeplete the multiplayer mode.
 * V6.1 load game functionality has been added and fixed some bugs regarding the UI as well as the repsonse of the program n several extreme scenarions
 * V6.2 Loading and saving game functionality was completed, fixed some bugs on the get_user_input ui and we fixed some UI customisation issues as well.
+* V6.3 Added the temps choice on Solo mode and there were some bug fixes as well

 # Filing codec